sortiz32233/SocialApp/README.md

-# SocialApp
+# VYZIE [v2.2]
-Social Media App for Android
+An All New Social Media App for Android